Blue economy

-The maritime transport is a part of the blue economy.
+Maritime transport is a part of the blue economy.

-Blue economy is a term in economics relating to the exploitation, preservation and regeneration of the marine environment.
-Its scope of interpretation varies among organizations.
+In economics, blue economy refers to the economic exploitation of aquatic ecosystems such as oceans, lakes, and rivers, and their coasts.
+Similarly to green economy, which focuses mostly on land-based activities, blue economy emphasises sustainability in the use of natural resources.
+Other concepts that refer to partly overlapping areas but usually lack the aspects of sustainability include ocean economy, marine economy, coastal economy, and maritime economy.

+The interpretations of what constitutes the blue economy vary among organizations.
 However, the term is generally used in the scope of international development when describing a sustainable development approach to coastal resources and ocean development.
-This can include a wide range of economic sectors, from the more conventional fisheries, aquaculture, maritime transport, coastal, marine and maritime tourism, or other traditional uses, to more emergent activities such as coastal renewable energy, marine ecosystem services (i.e. blue carbon), seabed mining, and bioprospecting.
+This can include a wide range of economic sectors, from the more conventional fisheries, aquaculture, maritime transport, coastal, marine and maritime tourism, or other traditional uses, to more emergent activities such as coastal renewable energy, marine ecosystem services (i.e. blue carbon), seabed mining.

-History

-In November 2018, a conference in Kenya was held to discuss a sustainable future for the world's oceans.
+Similarly to greenwashing, the term bluewashing has been proposed to describe false or misleading claims regarding an action's environmental impact on aquatic environments.

 Definitions

+There is no universally agreed definition of what comprises the blue economy.
+The umbrella of blue economy includes a wide range of economic sectors and activities including marine transport, offshore renewable energies, ship building, cruise tourism and fishing.

+By international organisations

 According to the World Bank, the blue economy is the "sustainable use of ocean resources for economic growth, improved livelihoods, and jobs while preserving the health of ocean ecosystem."

-European Commission defines it as "All economic activities related to oceans, seas and coasts.
+European Commission defines it as "all economic activities related to oceans, seas and coasts.
 It covers a wide range of interlinked established and emerging sectors."

 The Commonwealth of Nations considers it "an emerging concept which encourages better stewardship of our ocean or 'blue' resources."

 Conservation International adds that "blue economy also includes economic benefits that may not be marketed, such as carbon storage, coastal protection, cultural values and biodiversity."

-The Center for the Blue Economy says "it is now a widely used term around the world with three related but distinct meanings- the overall contribution of the oceans to economies, the need to address the environmental and ecological sustainability of the oceans, and the ocean economy as a growth opportunity for both developed and developing countries."

-A United Nations representative recently defined the Blue Economy as an economy that "comprises a range of economic sectors and related policies that together determine whether the use of ocean resources is sustainable.
-An important challenge of the blue economy is to understand and better manage the many aspects of oceanic sustainability, ranging from sustainable fisheries to ecosystem health to preventing pollution.
-Secondly, the blue economy highlights the need for sustainable management of ocean resources through unprecedented levels of cross-border and cross-sector collaboration, involving diverse partnerships.
-This is a tall order, particularly for Small Island Developing States (SIDS) and Least Developed Countries (LDCs) who face significant limitations."
-The UN notes that the Blue Economy will aid in achieving the UN Sustainable Development Goals, of which one goal, 14, is "life below water".